OfficeDev/office-js-docs-pr/docs/develop/use-the-oauth-authorization-framework-in-an-office-add-in.md

+> [!IMPORTANT]
- **Important**  Access tokens can't be returned to the task pane, but they can be used on the server.
+> Access tokens can't be returned to the task pane, but they can be used on the server.
 In this code sample, the access tokens are stored in the database for 2 minutes.
 After 2 minutes, tokens are purged from the database and users are prompted to re-authenticate.
 Before changing this time period in your own implementation, consider the security risks associated with storing access tokens in a database for a time period that is longer than 2 minutes.

 ## Step 1 - Start socket and open a pop-up window